Rate Limits

 Limits

-- 60 requests per minute per user
+| All other endpoints | 60 requests per minute per user |

-- 5 active API keys per account
+| Active API keys per account | 5 |

 Rate limit headers